-The Nintendo Switch‘s new exclusive team-based shooter Splatoon 2 is easy to pick up and play.
-Regardless of your skill level or experience with online shooters, you’ll be able to contribute to your team and have a great time covering its beautiful maps in ink.
+The Nintendo Switch’s exclusive team-based shooter Splatoon 2 is easy to pick up and play.
+Regardless of your skill level or experience with online shooters, you’ll be able to contribute to your team while having a great time covering its beautiful maps in ink.
 As you put more time into it, though, you may find yourself hitting a plateau relatively early without mastering the game’s many moving parts.
 Fail to move quickly throughout the map, and your opponent will easily out-ink you before time expires.
 Pick the wrong weapon, and you’ll be spending more time waiting to respawn than you are actually blasting baddies.

 But fear not!
 With a little bit of practice and these tips, you’ll be hitting the top of the scoreboard in no time.
 Here is our Splatoon 2 beginner’s guide.

 Play the campaign first